Welcome to the Bratton Branch of The Royal British Legion

 - The ex-Service community have a voice and that their concerns are brought to the public eye.

 Becoming a member also provides the opportunity to get involved in a wide range of activities and events held locally, regionally and nationally throughout the year.

-If you wish to contact us or to report any inaccuracies or omissions on this site, please email John Bartram at email@example.com
+If you wish to contact us or to report any inaccuracies or omissions, please contact a member of the committee.

 About The Royal British Legion

 We provide financial, social and emotional care and support to all members of the British Armed Forces - past and present and their families.
 The Legion is also the national Custodian of Remembrance and safeguards the Military Covenant between the nation and its Armed Forces and is best known for the annual Poppy Appeal and its emblem the red poppy.

 Founded in 1921, the Legion is not just about those who fought in the two World Wars of the last century, but also about those involved in the many conflicts since 1945 and those still fighting for the freedom we enjoy today.

 Visit www.britishlegion.org.uk for details of our national initiatives.